GlenOak High School: Campus

 The Community Campus includes an incorporated public library, a video studio, a 900-seat theater with balcony, and a blackbox.
 It also sports two gymnasiums, the main gym and a smaller auxiliary gym, softball and baseball fields and a new multi-purpose stadium with Field Turf, named "Bob Commings Field".
 The stadium enhancements are being funded privately through community support.
 Design of permanent facilities within the stadium were completed in 2008 and an outdoor learning lab is being built near the main retention pond.
 An adjacent property was bought by Plain Township to be converted to a park, and walking trails from the park will wind through the campus.
-Additional partnerships are being considered, such as partnerships with colleges and universities.